chinamike65/hugo-tuolesi/content/book5/book5en.md

 Hearing, thinking, and listening to the Dharma, because of listening to the right Dharma, since the three doors are gentle, and rationally thinking about the wonderful Dharma, all gains will be cut off.

-When the Bodhisattva is on the path of sustenance, he mainly cultivates the Dharma of hearing, contemplation, and practice.
+When the Bodhisattva is on the path of accumulation, he mainly cultivates the Dharma of hearing, contemplation, and practice.

 Hearing the Dharma is very important.
-To attain the fruition of the Bodhisattva, one must go through the stage of the path of sustenance, and listening, thinking, and cultivating is the cause of obtaining these results.
+To attain the fruition of the Bodhisattva, one must go through the stage of the path of accumulation, and listening, thinking, and cultivating is the cause of obtaining these results.

 We are all ordinary people now, and we don’t know anything.
 If we don’t hear the Dharma, we don’t know how to go about the path of cultivation and how to cultivate.
 If you want to be liberated and become a Buddha, you must first listen to, read, and understand this path, and then you will not be wrong.